Flaasks/spotify-mood-generator/README.md

 4. Select up to 5 genres
 5. Enter playlist name/description
 6. Click "Generate Playlist"
-7. Your playlist will be created on Spotify!
+7. Your playlist will be created on Spotify

-## 🔒 Security
+## Security

-- ✅ Credentials stored in `.env.local` (gitignored)
+- Credentials stored in `.env.local` (gitignored)
-- ✅ No sensitive data logged or exposed
+- No sensitive data logged or exposed
-- ✅ `.env.local` will never be committed
-- ✅ `.env.example` safe for public repository
+- `.env.example` safe for public repository

-## 📁 Project Structure
+## Project Structure

 ```
 app/